Stratio/Decision/README.md

 This component forwards the incoming requests to the StratioStreaming component via kafka topics.

-Upon receiving a message the component will produce a KeyedMessage to a kafka topic, the key will be the message operation (create, select, insert...).
-The Stratio streaming component will be listening to this topic and handle the message according to the message type.
+Upon receiving a message the component will send a KeyedMessage to a kafka topic for which the key will be the message operation (create, select, insert...).
+The Stratio streaming component will be listening to this topic and handle the message accordingly to its type.

-The comunication between the Bus and Stratio streaming is managed by acknowledges sending via zookeeper.
+The comunication between the Bus and Stratio streaming components is managed by acknowledges sending via zookeeper.
 There are two operation types:

    * Sync operations: Once the Bus sends a message to the kafka topic it will be waiting for the response reading a zookeeper zNode.
-If the Streaming component is able to handle the message it will write an OK response within the zookeeper zNode, if not a timeout expires and the Bus will throw an Exception.
+If the Streaming component is able to handle the message it will write a response within the zookeeper zNode, if not a timeout expires and the Bus will throw an Exception.

    * Async operations: The Bus sends a message to the kafka topic and it will not wait for the response.